Last updated Tuesday June 15, 2021 at 4:00 PM EDT

 During this period of uncertainty and potential related delay/interruption to research programs, it is important to keep research sponsors apprised of the status of funded research initiatives.
 Every initiative is subject to a research agreement which includes contractual obligations.

-At the outset of the pandemic, NSERC and SSHRC have authorized institutions to provide an extension of 12 months for grants that end between February 1, 2020 and March 31, 2021 due to delays as a result of COVID-19.
+At the outset of the pandemic, NSERC and SSHRC authorized institutions to provide an unfunded extension of 12 months for grants that ended between February 1, 2020 and March 31, 2021 due to delays as a result of COVID-19.
 NSERC and SSHRC have authorized institutions once again to provide an unfunded extension of 12 months for grants that end between April 1, 2021 and March 31, 2022 regardless of any previous extensions obtained for the grant(s) to date.

 Smaller and /or private sector sponsors may not publicly communicate in the same way.
 Should you have questions or concerns about existing agreements with such sponsors, please be in touch with the relevant VPRI staff member.

-4.3 How do I stay up-to-date regarding COVID-19-related information being issued by funding agencies?
+5.3 How do I stay up-to-date regarding COVID-19-related information being issued by funding agencies?

 Researchers and research support staff should regularly visit the websites of their research sponsors to see what new information they may be providing regarding COVID19-related changes.
 Given that the number of sponsor programs is in the thousands, we cannot link to them all here.
 Here are links to some key sponsor updates:

 5.4 How will COVID-19 impact deadlines and process for submitting mandatory financial reports such as Form 300 to the Tri-agencies?